FujitsuResearch/FieldWork_Knowledge/README.md

 ### Demo 2: Episode Retriever (`episode_retriever.py`)

 This demo searches for relevant video episodes from the knowledge graph based on user queries.
 It uses LLM to score the relevance of each episode and outputs the results as time ranges (e.g., "10.0s - 20.0s").

+**Use Case**: The retrieved time ranges can be used to extract specific video segments for further analysis.
+For example, you can extract only the relevant video clips and use them as input to a Video-LLM for more detailed analysis or question answering.

 1. Edit `script/run_episode_retriever.sh` to set your parameters: